Soldo review Ireland

 How does Soldo work?

 Soldo isn’t a bank nor does it offer a full bank account.
-It calls itself a “spend control and management platform” and its range of products include a Pro plan, a Premium plan and a custom plan.
+It calls itself a “spend control and management platform” and its range of products include an Uno plan, Pro plan, Premium plan and a custom plan.
 Each account comes with prepaid Mastercards which you can distribute amongst your team as well as a spending account in your business’ name.

-Soldo was founded in 2015 and is currently available in Ireland, the UK and in the rest of the European Economic Area.
+Soldo was founded in 2015 and is currently available in Ireland, the UK, and the rest of the European Economic Area.
 The company is headquartered in London and has an office in Dublin.